rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

   </figure>
 </div>

-<b>Update after the shock of receiving the reply to a nobel-dressed godzilla settles in:</b>
+<b>Update :after the shock of receiving the reply to a nobel-dressed godzilla settles in:</b>

 Hmm, So This writing style seems important, <br>
 For correct prose, <br>